turingschool-examples/frontend-mod-1-prework/day_3/questions.md

 ```
 4. How do you add multiple conditions to an `if` statement?

-You add multiple conditions with an 'else if' statement.
+You add multiple conditions with an `else if` statement.

 5. What is the JavaScript syntax for an `if/else` statement?